What the Trump administration has said about disputed foreign elections

 The following year, the United States went on to join dozens of other nations that officially recognized Juan Guaidó, leader of Venezuela’s National Assembly, when the opposition lawmaker said he would use a clause in the country’s constitution to become interim president.

-Trump went on to welcome Guaidó to the White House this spring and called him “the true and legitimate president of Venezuela,” though Maduro retains all practical power in Venezuela and momentum behind Guaidó has since ebbed.
+Trump went on to welcome Guaidó to the White House in February and called him “the true and legitimate president of Venezuela,” though Maduro retains all practical power in Venezuela and momentum behind Guaidó has since ebbed.

-When the protests that followed a disputed election in Bolivia last year led President Evo Morales to resign, Trump himself released a glowing statement praising the effort.
+When the protests that followed a disputed election in Bolivia last year led President Evo Morales to resign, Trump released a glowing statement praising the effort.
 “We are now one step closer to a completely democratic, prosperous, and free Western Hemisphere,” Trump said in a statement.

 The United States has used more than just words to apply pressure, however: The Trump administration used economic sanctions to target those limiting democratic action in not only Venezuela, but also Hong Kong and Iran.

 But experts note that many of those that the United States has criticized for democratic failings are geopolitical rivals.
-“Trump has been very selective,” said Jonathan Katz, director of Democracy Initiatives at the German Marshall Fund of the United States.
+“Trump has been very selective,” said Jonathan Katz, director of democracy initiatives at the German Marshall Fund of the United States.

-The United States has taken some steps against leaders it had previously been courting, such as Belarus’ president Alexander Lukashenko.
+The United States has taken some steps against leaders it had previously been courting, such as Alexander Lukashenko, president of Belarus.
 “We declared that the election was a fraud within days of the election’s conclusion.
-We’ve opposed the fact that he’s now inaugurated himself,” Pompeo told Fox News in October.
+We’ve opposed the fact that he’s now inaugurated himself,” Secretary of State Mike Pompeo Fox News in October.

 Some allies have also faced criticism.
 After alleged irregularities in the September 2019 Afghan presidential election, both incumbent Ashraf Ghani and challenger Abdullah Abdullah declared victory, leading to months of political stalemate amid U.S.-led peace talks.